- Why do companies acquire other companies through a buyout?

-The disadvantage is that taking this sort of action will lead to the dilution of the acquiring company's share price.
+The disadvantage is that taking this sort of action will dilute the acquiring company's share price.
 However, it is hoped that the business benefits stemming from the assets acquired through the buyout will more than offset those dilutive impacts over the longer term.

 Management buyout (MBO)

-He was reportedly frustrated that the existing BWX shareholders weren't allowing him to pursue as aggressive an M&A strategy as he would have liked.
-While the deal ultimately collapsed, this is still a good example of what might motivate a company's management to execute an MBO.
+He was reportedly frustrated that the existing BWX shareholders weren't allowing him to pursue an aggressive mergers and acquisitions strategy.
+While the deal ultimately collapsed, this is still an excellent example of what might motivate a company's management team to try an MBO.

 Leveraged buyout (LBO)